 greater flexibility and adaptability has also led to a significant increase in interest among water managers, policymakers, and academics alike in the deployment of greater amounts of private capital through the use of market mechanisms and other investment-driven approaches.

 Although much of the historic water development and water infrastructure of the West-including the vast network of existing dams, delivery canals, irrigation projects, and other projects-has been constructed with and subsidized by enormous investments of public resources (largely federal and state tax dollars and low-interest government loans), private investment, particularly in the form of traditional tax-exempt bond financing, has long played a critical role in water management, including in helping finance the vast majority of municipal water delivery systems.
 The role for private capital in meeting these needs is likely to be even more significant in the future, as federal and state funding sources and support for large-scale water-related infrastructure has been declining since the 1980s.
+At the same time, legislative appropri-

+The role for private

+have

+capital in meeting these

+needs is likely to be

+needs is likely to be

+have

+even more significant

+have

+in the future, as federal

+have

+and state support

+have

+continues to decline.

-At the same time, legislative appropriations to support agencies responsible for managing water supplies have shrunk in many Western States, substantially contracting the scope of government activities and the government's capacity to support water resource management, even where this could threaten long-term economic vitality.
+ations to support agencies responsible for managing water supplies have shrunk in many Western States, substantially contracting the scope of government activities and the government's capacity to support water resource management, even where this could threaten long-term economic vitality.